phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 * You can view the VM server webpage at `http://localhost:50080`
 * A MySQL database viewer can connect to the VM server at `localhost`, port `53306`.
     * MySQL Workbench can connect to the VM server with user and password as `vagrant`.
 Database Schema is also `vagrant`.
-* Should Apache generate a 500 error, the error will be logged to `phplw_errors.log` which can be viewed from within the `logs` folder in this repository (log files should be rotated by the vagrant box, but are not tracked by git).
+* Should Apache generate a 500 error, the error will be logged to `/home/vagrant/phplw_errors.log` within VM.
+    * You can use `vagrant up --provision-with show-log` to view the tail of the log.
+    * You can use `vagrant ssh` to get a command line shell to the VM.
+    * Some code editors have (either built-in or as a module/plugin) SFTP access to files.
+You can gain access to the VM's file system (and log files) this way using the same login as ssh &mdash; port: `2222`, user: `vagrant`, password: `vagrant`.

 ### Tips and Tricks
 * You can use secure copy ('scp') to upload a file to the VM without it being tracked by git:<br />